Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Modelling

-We assessed the impact of the choice for the halo center on the cumulative mass function using \ahf\ on one of the \tease\ simulations. \ahf\ allows the user to choose the prospective halo center alternatively as the geometrical center of the refinement patch, the cell with the lowest potential, the cell with the highest density, or the center of mass of the particles inside the refinement patch.
+We assessed the impact of the choice for the halo centre on the cumulative mass function using \ahf\ on one of the \tease\ simulations. \ahf\ allows the user to choose the prospective halo centre alternatively as the geometrical centre of the refinement patch, the cell with the lowest potential, the cell with the highest density, or the centre of mass of the particles inside the refinement patch.
 The latter is our default choice, following the official \ahf\ documentation.

-We verified that the \ahf\ cumulative mass function has a percent-level robustness to the choice of the halo center.
-We remind that \velociraptor\ (based on a 3DFOF) and \subfind\ differ only for the choice of the halo center.
-Still, they differ from each other (see Fig.~\ref{fig:comp-hf}) by an amount which is larger than the differences between different halo centers in AHF.
-This is, again, due to particle bridges that connect two dynamically distinct objects, which causes a stronger impact on the halo center choice.
+We verified that the \ahf\ cumulative mass function has a percent-level robustness to the choice of the halo centre.
+We remind that \velociraptor\ (based on a 3DFOF) and \subfind\ differ only for the choice of the halo centre.
+Nevertheless, they differ from each other (see Fig.~\ref{fig:comp-hf}) by an amount that is larger than the differences between different halo centres in the AHF.
+This is, again, due to particle bridges that connect two dynamically distinct objects, which causes a stronger impact on the halo centre choice.